 The climate of Medellin is superb.
 European spring-like temperatures mean that it’s a pleasant environment, as the city is located at 1500 meters above sea level.
 However, it’s an enormous city and when you want to escape and spend time in nature, Parque Arvi is a great option.

-It is free to visit Parque Arvi – aside from your travel costs – so when you’re looking for a chance of scene from Medellin, hop on the metro system (there are full details later in this article on how to get to Parque Arvi), bring a picnic and spend the day in the park.
+It is free to visit Parque Arvi – aside from your travel costs – so when you’re looking for a change of scene from Medellin, hop on the metro system (there are full details later in this article on how to get to Parque Arvi), bring a picnic and spend the day in the park.

 When to Visit Parque Arvi